Jeyland Mitchell

-Jeyland Yahir Mitchell Baltodano (born 29 September 2004) is a Costa Rican professional footballer who plays as a defender for Austrian Bundesliga club Sturm Graz, on loan from Feyenoord, and the Costa Rica national team.
+Jeyland Yahir Mitchell Baltodano (born 29 September 2004) is a Costa Rican professional footballer who plays as a defender for club Strasbourg, and the Costa Rica national team.

 Early and personal life

 Mitchell was born in Limón.
 His grandfather Harold was a footballer for both Limonense and Cartaginés, and he is the cousin of fellow footballer Josué Mitchell.
 Whilst his mother is a Deportivo Saprissa supporter, Mitchell is a Alajuelense fan.

 Club career

 Limón

 Having started training as a footballer at age 3, he joined Limón's academy aged 8.
 He joined the academy of Deportivo Saprissa in 2020 but left and returned to Limón after the start of the COVID-19 pandemic.
 He re-signed for Limón in 2021, joining the club's first team but manager Luis Fernando Fallas was sacked shortly after and he never made a first-team appearance for the club.

 Guanacasteca

 After a spell out of football playing basketball, Mitchell followed former manager Fallas to Guanacasteca for the 2021–22 Apertura.
 He made his Liga FPD debut on 13 October 2021 in a 3–1 defeat to Municipal Grecia.
 In March 2022, Mitchell suffered a muscle tear that ruled him out for the rest of the season, having made 12 league appearances over the course of the season.
 Mitchell played 13 times during the 2022–23 season.